mapcrafter/mapcrafter/docs/configuration.rst

 =========================

 To tell the Mapcrafter which maps to render, simple INI-like configuration files are used.
-With configuration files it is possible to render multiple maps/rotations/rendermodes into one output file.
+With configuration files it is possible to render maps with multiple rotations and render modes into one output file.

 A First Example
 ===============